4neesh/DevBlog/src/posts/003AOPbasics.md

 ```

 <p>
-Note that the second Around Advice has not been called as an Object was not returned to the Advice.
-Instead, the thread has thrown an Exception that is caught in the main method.<br>
+Notice that the second Around Advice has not been called as an Object was not returned to the Advice.
+Instead, the thread has thrown an Exception.<br>
-The AfterThrowing Advice is acknowledged and run before the Exception is sent back to the main method.
+The AfterThrowing Advice is acknowledged when the Exception is thrown and run before the Exception is sent back to the main method.
 </p>
 <h4>Conclusion</h4>
 <p>
-Spring provides simple and effective tools that enable us to implement AOP into our applications.
-By defining Pointcut expressions, we are able to specify exact Joinpoints that we would like to add additional processing to.
-We use Advice types to  define when we would like the processing to happen, and as a result, we are able to delicately add additional functionality to our application.
+Spring provides simple and effective tools that enable us to implement AOP into our applications. <br>
+By defining Pointcut expressions, we are able to specify exact Joinpoints where we would like to add additional processing.
+We use Advice types to define when we would like the processing to happen, and as a result, we are able to delicately add additional functionality to our application.<br>
+By using AOP with object-orientated programming, we are able to drastically improve the maintainability of our source code by grouping additional features and behaviours of our application into modular sections.<br>
+Furthermore, we are able to cross boundaries that are defined by packages and classes within our application to provide shared behaviour and functionality that can, incredibly, be defined by just a single method.

 </p>